Merits of using density matrices instead of wave functions in the stationary Schr\"odinger equation for systems with symmetries: Summary

 \section{Summary}

 We have studied the properties and merits of the stationary Schr\"odinger equation \eqref{SSErho} with density matrices instead of wave functions.
 This equation produces the same spectrum of eigenvalues as the conventional Schr\"odinger equation.
 The main advantage of eq. \eqref{SSErho} shows up when the Hamiltonian is invariant under some symmetry group which induces degeneracies of the spectrum.
 In this case for any eigenenergy one can choose a solution of eq. \eqref{SSErho} which is invariant under the symmetry group.
 This is in contrast to the conventional Schr\"odinger equation, where the spontaneous symmetry breaking can prevent one from finding an invariant eigenvector.
-We have exemplified eq. \eqref{SSErho} by applying it to the system of spins $1/2$ symmetric under $SU(2)$.
+We have exemplified eq. \eqref{SSErho} by applying it to a system of spins $1/2$ with the Heisenberg interactions on an arbitrary lattice.
 Further, we have applied an equation analogous to eq. \eqref{SSErho} to find invariant subspaces of the operator of the total spin of $N$ spins $1/2$.
-Finally, we have shown how the anti-Hermitian part of eq. \eqref{SSErho} can be used to find useful sum rules for static correlation functions in the lattice models.
+Finally, we outlined how the same technique can be applied to higher spins.
+We conclude by a remark that it can be interesting to extend the methods of the present paper to the time-dependent Schr\"odinger equation and to master equations describing evolution of open quantum systems.
+The latter topic is addressed in a spirit somewhat similar to that in the present paper in the recent article~\cite{liniov}.